tim-hogan/glidingops/posrecv/readme.md

 1. Edit **UDPPORT** with the UDP port the daemon is listening on.
 1. Run the install script by entering `sudo ./install.sh`

-This should install the posrecv daemon, and run it.
-By default the daemon will start automatically on boot and restart if it fails.
+This will install the posrecv daemon, and run it.
+By default, the daemon will start automatically on boot and restart if it fails.

 ## Star/Stop and checking the service